 Call the Law Offices of David A. Straus to Schedule a Complimentary Initial Consultation

-Our attorney has over twenty-five years of estate planning experience in Nevada and has a Master of Laws degree (LL.M.) in Taxation and in Entertainment and Media law.
+Our attorney has over thirty years of estate planning experience in Nevada and has a Master of Laws degree (LL.M.) in Taxation and in Entertainment and Media law.
 Please email or call us in Las Vegas at 702-474-4500 to schedule a meeting and to discover how a charitable trust can benefit your estate plan.